Pico-Developer/MRSample-Unity/README.md

 ## About the sample

-This sample demonstrates the MR features (SensePack) of the PICO Unity Integration SDK and their use-cases.
-In addition, for developers who prefer using the MRTK framework, this sample shows how to integrate MRTK to build MR applications.
+This sample showcases the mixed reality (MR) capabilities provided by the PICO Unity Integration SDK, including video passthrough, spatial calibration, and more.
+Users can try example use-cases such as room decoration, wall graffiti, and mini-game shooting.
+Additionally, for developers who prefer the MRTK framework, this sample provides a demonstration of how to integrate MRTK to build MR applications.

 ## Learn more